JMaxtos/TheOdinProject/README.md

 ## 🖊️ Author

 Hi!
-I'm **[JMaxtos](https://github.com/JMaxtos)**, I'm an web developer on a mission to compreend web technologies.
+I'm **[JMaxtos](https://github.com/JMaxtos)**, I'm a student that is learning web development on his own.
 Feel free to contact me.

 ---